bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 - `yarn start` - When the development server starts, fixtures will be loaded if the database is empty.
 - `yarn fixtures:reload` - Drops the database and reloads all fixtures.
 - `yarn fixtures:load` - Loads fixtures if the database is empty.
-This script is mostly for provisioning new environments.
+Fixtures are not auto-loaded in non-development environments as multiple pods starting up at the same time can cause data duplication, so instead this script is used to provision the data once through the CLI pod.

 Additionally, this module exports a function `importFixtures` that can manually import fixtures.
 This is mostly provided for [testing](#testing).